djansen1987/SAJeSolar/README.md

  They are all basically the same portal with a different branding (credentials even work in any of them).
 If you know of a different one not listed here, please let me know.

 If your inverter is branded as SAJ and your monitoring site is 'Elekeeper', this wont probably work.  check https://github.com/erelke/ha-esolar Instead

+**NOTE:** This integration was heavily refactored and has been tested only by me.
+I own a R5 inverter with a SEC Module and I dont have access to an H1 inverter.
+While I expect for it to work still for the H1, I make no promises until someone with the hardware can confirm it to me.

 ## **Notice**<br>